 Her daughter Chrystalla, 10 years old at the time, says that although they were kids and thus could not understand completely what was happening, she “could sense something weird in the atmosphere” from the discussions the grown-ups were having.
 “We didn’t know what war looked like, we didn’t have a TV, we never went to the cinema to have something to compare it with.”

 At 3am Rodia and her husband Costas, were awoken by the sound of Turkish fighter planes.
 “We could hear them dropping parachutes.
 We said, ‘They are coming, the Turks are coming’.”

 They waited until the sun came up and went to her sister’s, Maroulla, next door to tell them what was happening.
-Days earlier, Maroulla’s husband, Kyriacos, who was known in the village’s coffee-shop as an outspoken member of AKEL (Progressive Party of Working People), was captured and detained by the far-right plotters against Makarios for being a communist.
+Days earlier, Maroulla’s husband, Kyriacos, who was known in the village’s coffee-shop as an outspoken member of the left-wing AKEL party, was captured and detained by the far-right plotters.

 Very soon, the coup plotters realized that besides their internal enemies -- the communists and the Turkish-Cypriots -- they would have to face an external enemy as well, the Turkish military.
 Turkey and its military would not stand still while the plotters in EOKA B, backed by the right-wing Greek junta that ruled in Athens, tried to achieve to achieve the unity of Cyprus and Greece, or enosis.